aaboyle878/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+## Installation
 To install the application simply clone the repo

-To play the game simply run the milestone_5.py as this has the core game functionality
+To play the game simply clone the repo and run the milestone_5.py using python milestone_5,py as this has the core game functionality

 To view how the game was built at each phase you may refer to the previous milestome versioning steps

+## Working comments
 This application will be improved going forward as the final mileston could have been comprised of imports from the pervious steps